Heart of gold

 Former AFL premiership player Brian Lake and Home and Away’s Dennis Coard were the evening’s Masters of Ceremonies, and the result was phenomenal, raising $43,000.

-These funds will be used to support the work of Professor Trevor Williams – Head of Allergy, Immunology, and Respiratory Medicine of The Alfred.
+These funds will be used to support the work of Professor Trevor Williams – Head of Allergy, Immunology, and Respiratory Medicine at The Alfred.
 Funds will help to maintain clinical support for those living with PAH and help continue his important research program.

 Connie puts it best: “When all is said and done, I guess one of the greatest gratifications of the fundraiser was not only the friendship and bonds strengthened among the committee members, but the message that was relayed to Andrew.